 To start, a bit about me.
 I graduated from Salem State College in 2003 with a degree in Computer Science, and from Endicott College in 2010 with a Master’s of Science in Information Technology.
 I am a freelance web developer specializing in web programming and databases; I have my own business, White Wave Designs.
 I got involved in web design when my then-12 year old wanted to make a web page (and the smarty pants learned it all much faster than me)!

 In addition to computers, I love to read.
 I used to prefer non-fiction over fiction, but that has slowly changed the past couple of years.
 I love Ruth Rendall/Barbara Vine, but have seriously gotten into Neil Gaiman, Robin Hobb, Katherine Kerr, and George RR Martin, including (finally!) the Game of Throne books.
-Most recently, I’ve been reading Margaret Atwood.
-For a couple of years, my husband and I watched (via Netflix DVDs) the old Dr. Who episodes!
-And I love the new Dr. Who.
-Finally one I can call sexy without feeling like a pervert!
-Plus, I’m convinced this one is also “on the spectrum”.
-I am so sorry this is his last season.
+Most recently, I’ve been reading a lot of my husband’s science fiction and Stephen King books.
+For the past couple of years, my husband and I have become Netflix-bingers.
+We have watched Stranger Things, all 19 seasons of Midsomer Murders, Mystery Science Theater 3000, Miss Fisher’s Murder Mysteries, and probably a lot of others I can’t recall now.
+(I know, who thought I would EVER become a couch potato!!)

 Music, however, is my passion.
-I used to play all the woodwinds: flute/piccolo/alto flute, Eb/C/Bb/A/Alto/Bass clarinets, soprano/alto/tenor/bari saxophones, oboe/English horn, and even the bassoon!
-I played in the pits of musicals, jazz bands, concert bands, symphonies, and chamber music ensembles.
-If pressed, I’d have to say that pits were my favorite, but a “classical” gig always took higher priority than a pit gig.
-Some of the groups I have played with include Metrowest Symphony, Wellesley Symphony, North Shore Philharmonic, and even the Salem Philharmonic and Lowell Philharmonic!
-I have recently begun learning the piano, which at least I can play at home and have it sound “complete”.
+I play all the woodwinds: flute/piccolo/alto flute, Eb/C/Bb/A/Alto/Bass clarinets, soprano/alto/tenor/bari saxophones, oboe/English horn, and even the bassoon!
+I have played in the pits of musicals, jazz bands, concert bands, symphonies, and chamber music ensembles.
+If pressed, I’d have to say that pits were my favorite, but a “classical” gigs are much harder to come by.
+Some of the orchestras I have played with include Metrowest Symphony, Wellesley Symphony, North Shore Philharmonic, and even the Salem Philharmonic and Lowell Philharmonic!
+I probably won’t be playing in orchestras anymore other than MSO, and hopefully I’ll get back there on bassoon.